Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Conclusions

 We propose a solution algorithm that exploits a key fact about several practical applications: their MIQCQP formulation has a sparse quadratic structure.
 Specifically, we use term and correlative sparsity in these quadratic forms to reformulate a large-scale SDP relaxation such that it can be solved more efficiently by enforcing positive semidefiniteness of much smaller submatrices via chordal extensions.
 Our solution approach embeds such sparse SDP solver, which uses the chordal extension tool CS-TSSOS, within a branch-and-bound algorithm, thus obtaining tight bounds and faster node solves.
 We add calls to an external local solver that helps find feasible solutions.

 We test our approach on one of the toughest classes of MIQCQP, namely the Unit Commitment problem under ACOPF constraints.
 While Unit Commitment introduces binary variables and logical constraints for the operation of a power grid across multiple time periods, ACOPF constraints are quadratic, nonconvex, and sparse due to the sparse topology of the power grid.
 This is perhaps a quintessential hard MIQCQP in that it combines two problems that are NP-hard in their own right: optimization under ACOPF constraints and Unit Commitment.
-Our approach can tackle problems with up to 118 nodes and 186 edges and for 24 time periods with a small optimality gap.
+Our approach can handle problems with up to 118 nodes, 186 edges, and 24 time periods while maintaining a small optimality gap.
+Importantly, the proposed algorithm outperforms state-of-the-art global optimization solvers, with the performance advantage becoming more pronounced as problem sizes increase, which highlights the superior scaling behavior of our approach.

 These results attest to the effectiveness of our proposed algorithm.
-Due to the complexity of the proposed approach, in our discussion of the computational results, we provide a detailed account of the influence of its components: tightness of the SDP relaxation, performance when using correlative/term sparsity, frequency of the calls to a local solver, as well as the sensitivity of our solver to variants of the original instances.
+Due to the complexity of some of the different methodologies integrated in the proposed approach, in our discussion of the computational results we provide a detailed account of the influence of its components: tightness of the SDP relaxation, performance when using correlative/term sparsity, frequency of the calls to a local solver, as well as the sensitivity of our solver to variants of the original instances.

 The results we have obtained suggest possible research directions for this method.
 First, our approach is based on a simple branch-and-bound implementation that does not incorporate all routines that are critical to its effectiveness, such as presolving and cutting.
 Moreover, it uses an external SDP solver (although very efficient) and a separate tool to handle term and correlative sparsity.
 It would be interesting to know whether a more tightly integrated solver, based on a state-of-the-art branch-and-cut solver, can further improve the performance on nonconvex MIQCQP.